Damzwan/sketchmate/docs/COMPETITION.md

 ## 14. Rollout

+1. Keep `COMPETITION_ENABLED=0` while preparing the first week.
+In the admin page, schedule the first available Monday with its theme and rewards.
+Set `COMPETITION_LAUNCH_AT` to that Monday (for example `2026-08-10T00:00:00.000Z`).
+This is the public launch boundary; do not use an arbitrary release timestamp.
+2. Deploy or enable the client before that Monday if desired.
+Once `COMPETITION_ENABLED` is enabled, users see the upcoming theme and countdown, but entry and voting endpoints remain closed until `starts_at`.
+3. If no week was scheduled manually, the backend follows the same rule: during the first six hours of Monday it may recover that Monday; later in the week it creates next Monday instead.
+A Friday release therefore never opens a three-day competition.
-1. Phases 1–2 behind the kill switch, no client surface.
-Verify the cron opens and closes a week correctly against a shortened test cycle.
+4. Verify the cron opens and closes a week correctly against a shortened test cycle.
+Test cycles still begin now and do not change the public launch slot.
-2. Phase 3 + 4 to internal/admin accounts only (`is_admin`), one full real week.
+5. Phase 3 + 4 to internal/admin accounts only (`is_admin`), one full real week.
-3. Phase 5 — run one complete cycle end to end, including a manual `Announce now`, before any user sees a results modal.
+6. Phase 5 — run one complete cycle end to end, including a manual `Announce now`, before any user sees a results modal.
-4. Enable for all 13+ users.
+7. Enable for all 13+ users.
 Watch entry count, vote count per voter, and `_reward_shop_open` → purchase.
-5. Phases 6–9 land after two clean public weeks.
+8. Phases 6–9 land after two clean public weeks.
 Notifications last, on purpose: they amplify whatever the feature already is, good or bad.